openvar/variantValidator/docs/user-manual/reference/transcript_selection.md

 ---

-# Specifying an explicit transcript
+# Specifying an Explicit Transcript

 The most precise method is to specify the desired transcript reference sequence directly.